MicrosoftDocs/OfficeDocs-MicrosoftSearch/MicrosoftSearch/connectors-gallery.md

 ### SharePoint
 _Publisher: Raytion_

 Secure enterprise search connector for reliably indexing content from Microsoft SharePoint and intelligently searching it with Microsoft Graph.
-It robustly indexes sites, webs, modern (SharePoint 2016 and later) and classic pages, wiki pages, OneNote documents, list items, tasks, calendar items, attachments, and files from SharePoint on-premises instances in near real time.
+It robustly indexes sites, webs, modern (SharePoint 2016 and later) and classic pages, wiki pages, OneNote documents, list items, tasks, calendar items, attachments, and files from SharePoint one-premisess instances in near real time.
 The connector fully supports Microsoft SharePoint’s built-in user and group management, as well as Entra ID and also OAuth providers like SiteMinder and Okta.
 The connector comes with support for Basic, NTLM, and Kerberos authentication.

 [Deploy this Graph connector](https://www.raytion.com/connectors/raytion-sharepoint-connector)